 The primary muscles worked are the abdominals, obliques, hip flexors, quadriceps, triceps.
 The secondary muscles worked are the forearms, pectoralis major, anterior deltoids, and latissimus dorsi.

 This exercise is for intermediate level and above as you will require it’s a combination of balance, flexibility, and core strength.
 But don't worry! it’s easy to learn and it’s very impressive looking once you have it.
 Training for this awesome skill is worth it!

-Before you begin training the L-sit, it is highly recommended that you stretch your hip flexors and hamstrings to avoid cramping up in these areas.
+Before you begin training with L-Sits, it is highly recommended that you stretch your hip flexors and hamstrings to avoid cramping up in these areas.
 Developing your hamstring flexibility and hip flexor strength will enable you to have an effective workout.
 Below are three best stretches that you should practice one straight after the other for three sets.

 Practice 1-3 any of these exercises for 3 times a week, and you will be able to do the L-sit as it will develop the strength and the flexibility required for this skill.

 This exercise will develop your ability to actively compress the hips, which has many positive carries over in many areas of life.
 It will help you build the anterior chain, hip flexors, quadriceps, and core strength.
 To do this, you will: